Amalthea (moon): Exploration

 In 1979, the unmanned Voyager 1 and Voyager 2 space probes obtained the first images of Amalthea to resolve its surface features.
 They also measured the visible and infrared spectra and surface temperature.
 Later, the Galileo orbiter completed the imaging of Amalthea's surface.
 Galileo made its final satellite fly-by at a distance of approximately 244 km from Amalthea's center (at a height of about 160–170 km) on 5 November 2002, permitting the moon's mass to be accurately determined, while changing Galileo's trajectory so that it would plunge into Jupiter in September 2003 at the end of its mission.
 In 2006, Amalthea's orbit was refined with measurements from New Horizons during its flyby of Jupiter.
-Additional observations of the moon (albeit, from great distances) would continue to be made by NASA's Juno, which arrived to Jupiter in 2016.
+NASA's Juno probe, which arrived to Jupiter in 2016, will make a close flyby of Amalthea on 25 April 2027.

 In fiction

 Amalthea is the setting of several works of science fiction, including stories by Arthur C. Clarke, James Blish, and Arkady and Boris Strugatsky.